Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 cleaning up...
 ```

 A summary of the test suites executed and their results is printed for each HMS service tested.
-Period characters represent test cases that passed and letter F characters represent test cases that failed within each test suite.
+Period '.' characters represent test cases that passed and letter 'F' characters represent test cases that failed within each test suite.

 The following is an example of a *pytest* summary table for Tavern test suites executed against a service: